-Eco-friendly Bladeless Hydraulic Turbine SETUR harnesses energy of low velocity / low hydraulic head water sources as ocean currents, tidal streams, rivers, canals and other sources of hydrokinetic energy.
+Eco-friendly turbine SETUR harnesses energy of low velocity / low hydraulic head water sources as ocean currents, tidal streams, rivers, canals and other sources of hydrokinetic energy.

 Turbine SETUR uses vortex phenomenon to generate energy.
 It can be cost-effectively used either as a standalone self-contained system or within a multi-unit hydro power farm.